Open space

 • Increased collaboration: the absence of partitions encourages communication and collaboration between team members, which can stimulate creativity and the exchange of ideas.

-• Efficient use of space: open space allows optimum use of office space, which can reduce real estate costs for the company.
+• Efficient use of space: the open space allows an optimal use of the office space, which can reduce real estate costs for the company.

-• Flexibility: open spaces can be rearranged more easily to adapt to changing business needs.
+• Flexibility: open spaces can be rearranged more easily to adapt to the changing needs of the company's life.

-• Lack of privacy: the absence of partitions can lead to a lack of privacy and concentration for some employees, who are used to having their own space.
+• Lack of privacy: the absence of partitions can lead to a lack of privacy and concentration for some employees, used to having their own space.

 • Noise pollution: the ambient noise in an open space can be disturbing for some employees, which can affect their productivity.
-The creation of different zones, including a quiet corner, seems essential in open spaces.
+The creation of different zones, including a quiet corner, seems essential in an open space.

-• Stress: some employees may experience stress due to constant exposure to their colleagues and the pressure of visible performance.
-Personalized managerial support may be required.
+• Stress: some employees may feel stress related to constant exposure to their colleagues and the pressure of visible performance.
+Managerial and personalised support may be necessary.

-Open space is an office design model that encourages an open working environment.
-Shared open-plan spaces are often equipped with meeting rooms and offer advantages in terms of collaboration and efficient use of space.
-But beware of noise pollution and lack of privacy, which can impact on employee productivity.
+The open space is an office layout model that encourages an open work environment.
+Shared spaces in open space are often equipped with meeting rooms and offer advantages in terms of collaboration and efficient use of space.
+But beware of noise pollution and lack of privacy that can impact the productivity of employees.

 Discover the solution live!